 $ sudo -u postgres psql -d appdb -c "ALTER TABLE public.orders SET (autovacuum_vacuum_scale_factor = 0.02, autovacuum_analyze_scale_factor = 0.01);" ALTER TABLE

-Per-table settings override cluster defaults and can be cleared with ALTER TABLE public.orders RESET (autovacuum_vacuum_scale_factor, autovacuum_analyze_scale_factor);.
+Per-table storage parameters override cluster defaults for that table.
+Remove them with ALTER TABLE public.orders RESET (autovacuum_vacuum_scale_factor, autovacuum_analyze_scale_factor);.

 $ sudo -u postgres psql -d appdb -c "SELECT pid,